 When discomfort is experienced in the hip joint, knees or ankles, additional support can be provided by the Knee Pillow or Kapok Support Cushion.
 Placing the knee pillow under the knee will raise the knee up reducing the torque on the knee joint.

 The kneeling or Seiza meditation posture can be supported by a Zafu, Meditation Bench, Rectangular Meditation Cushion, or Yoga Bolster.
 Straddling one of these cushions will support the upper body and reduce torque on the knee joint.
 Using a combination of these cushions can increase lift for taller persons or those with more limited flexibility.
 A zabuton or kapok support cushion can be used to cushion the knees and ankles from hard floor surfaces.

 In the lying posture a Cotton Yoga Mat or Shiatsu Massage Mat can provide the basic foundation for comfort.
-A Yoga Blanket, Yoga Bolster, or Kapok Support Cushion can be placed under the knees, back, neck or other areas of the body to raise and support those areas of the body.
+A Yoga Bolster, Knee Pillow, or Kapok Support Cushion can be placed under the knees, back, neck or other areas of the body to raise and support those areas of the body.

 No matter which posture is assumed during meditation, a firm foundation, proper alignment to support the body and breath, and comfort are important.
 Meditation and support cushions are instrumental in achieving comfort so that one can focus on the mind and not be distracted by physical discomfort.
 When we first begin a meditation practice it is useful to focus on the body for a short time to take notice of any areas of the body that need additional support or adjustment.

 BUY from us Today!
 All the items discussed in this article are available for purchase on this web site.